 Technical Action Yesterday

-Technical action by TSX Composite stocks also remains bullish.
-Six TSX stocks broke resistance and none broke support.
-The Up/Down ratio increased from 5.36 to (120/20=) 6.00.
+Technical action by TSX Composite stocks also was quietly bullish.
+Three TSX stocks broke resistance (Empire, UTS Energy and Uranium One) and one stock broke support (Provident Energy Trust).
+The Up/Down ratio improved from 0.69 to (76/104=) 0.73.

 Interesting report out of China on gold demand

 Gold demand in China, the world’s second-largest consumer, gained in the first half as government measures to cool the property market and falling equities spurred investment demand, the Shanghai Gold Exchange said.